Tetralogy/cs50x-final/flow.md

         1. [New home form](application/templates/homes/create_home.html.jinja)  ✅
             1. Home name: name ✅
             2. Type of home: select [apartment, condominium, house, trailer, van, tent, cardboard box, other()] ✅

-                1. in future references during home setup, the chosen specific home type word is used as the nound instead of "home" ✴️ (house, apartment, condo)
+               1.[ ] in future references during home setup, the chosen specific home type word is used as the nound instead of "home" ✴️ (house, apartment, condo)
-    2. ### xxx /home/setup ✴️
+    2. ### /home/setup ✅
         1. floor selection form ✅
         2. new floor button (stacked reorderable list) ✅
             1. Automatically prompts for rename field of new levels (added tooltip)  ✅